FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 +++
 title = "SQLite File Parser Pt.
-1: The Header" date = 2020-09-11
+1" date = 2020-09-11
 draft = false
-tags = ["sqlite", "integer-storage", "decoding"] [extra] snippet = "This is the first in a series of posts describing the process of building a SQLite file parser"
+tags = ["sqlite", "integer-storage", "decoding"] [extra] snippet = "The Header"
 +++
 Databases are fascinating things, a large amount of software we build is some kind of user interface for a database.
 Even though we interact with